-Applicants with HKCEE and HKALE results only should apply via the non-JUPAS admissions exercise starting from the 2013 exercise.
+Applicants with HKCEE and HKALE results only should apply via the non-JUPAS admissions exercise.

 5) Where can I obtain a copy of the Undergraduate Prospectus?

-The Undergraduate Prospectus is available during the application period.
+The Undergraduate Prospectus is available online during the admission exercise.

 6) What is the medium of instruction?